xuantrangk54/mega-star-topic/introduce-my-self-1.md

 My parents live in the countryside, while I, my wife and our children live in the city.

-My wife is a journalist.
+My wife is a journalist. [ʤɜrnələst]

 My sister is a salesperson.